MahmoudAltaha/NP_Ants-/README.md

 # NP_Ants
- this project was part of the requirments to pass the Concurrent Programming lecture at Saarland University.
+ This project was a part of the requirments to pass the Concurrent Programming lecture at Saarland University.

  The origin structure of the project (all classes in shared file + the main Methode in "Simulator.java") was provided for us from the Professor's team.
  My job was to implement the cuncurrent behavior ( i created and implemented all classes outside "shared file" )